Caboose-Chengkun-Liao/CS105_Final_Project/README.md

 b) Click the Download for Windows button to download.
 Click the down arrow on right for more versions for different systems.

 ![image](vsc_dld.png)

+c) After finishing downloading, run the downloaded file and follow the instructions.
+Customize your installation as you wish.